How to Nail Your Construction Sales Pitches with Pipeline CRM

 Which prospects get your attention?

 This is an important question.
 If you spend your time with 60% of prospects unwilling or unable to buy, any construction sales pitch you present will fail.
-On the other hand, if you spend time with the 37% of prospects who have a need but aren’t yet ready to buy, your sales pitch will also fail.
+On the other hand, if you spend time with the 37% of prospects who have a need but aren’t yet ready to buy, your construction sales pitch will also fail.

 What does this mean then?

 Your salespeople need to spend the majority of their time closing deals.
 They need to spend their time with the 3% of prospects who are willing and able to buy.
 That’s great, but who are these people, and how do you find them?
+Your will CRM tell you.

 If you’re in construction sales, you know customers want a few things: